smkokse/Fetch_Rewards/README.md

 **SetUp**

+**Eclipse SetUp:**

+Download the Eclipse from https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2021-06/R/eclipse-inst-jre-win64.exe

+Choose Eclipse Enterprise Java and Web Dev.

 **TOMCAT SetUp:**

-Download Apache Tomcat 9 from https://tomcat.apache.org/download-90.cgi
-Extract the Tomcat to the desired path.

 Open Eclipse.
 Navigate to server Tab.

 Right Click.
 New -> Server

-Select Apache Tomcat 9 from View.
-Click on Configure RunTime. -> Click on the Add Button in Preferences Window.
-Select Apache Tomcat v9.0 as runtime. -> Next.
+CLick on Apache and choose Tomcat v9.0 Server -> Next.

-Select Tomcat Installation directory(Navigate the tomcat directory path extracted earlier).
-Select Finish.
+Select Download and Install Tomcat.

+Finish

 Download the json library jar(json-20180813.jar) from the provided library folder at the same level as this Readme file on the Github.
 Download the Servlet Api Library(servlet-api.jar) from the provided library folder at the same level as this Readme file on the Github.